International Equity Alpha

 Schroders’ International Alpha strategy is focused on fundamental research, aimed at delivering strong outperformance over the longer term within the context of a risk management framework.
 We seek to invest in stocks that we expect to deliver forward earnings growth that will exceed the market’s expectations i.e. stocks with a positive 'growth gap'.
 We focus on only the very best investment ideas that are identified by Schroders’ team of locally based equity analysts and our global and international equities team of Portfolio Managers and Global Sector Specialists (GSS).

-The Global and International Equities team is made up of a centralized team of portfolio managers and global sector specialists in London, dedicated to global growth equities, who draw upon work of more than 70 locally based research analysts in 11 countries.
+The Global and International Equities team is made up of a centralized team of portfolio managers and global sector specialists in London, dedicated to global growth equities, who draw upon work of locally based research analysts in 11 countries.
 The global sector specialists utilize Schroders' propriety research platform (GRiD) to identify our best ideas from around the world.

 Our investment approach seeks to harness the persistent relationship between share price performance and earnings surprise.
 Using proprietary fundamental and sustainability research, the strategy seeks to invest in stocks that are expected to deliver forward earnings growth ahead of the market’s expectations; in other words, stocks with a positive “growth gap”.